brookedolny/brookedolny.github.io/_posts/2018-07-10-introduction-to-fields.markdown

 $$ x \times y $$ is often denoted as $$ x \cdot y $$, or $$ xy $$.

 If you haven't seen these symbols before, this can be kind of intimidating.
-These symbols have really nice english words associated with them:
+Luckily, these symbols have really nice english words associated with them!

  - $$ x\in S $$ is read as "$$ x $$ is an **element of** $$ S $$," where $$ S $$ is a set.
  - $$ \forall $$ is read as "**for all**"
  - $$ \exists $$ is read as "**there exists**"

-Reading the above statements in plain english probably makes a bit more sense, but regardless, I'm sure me just listing a bunch of abstract properties can make this seem confusing.
+Reading the above statements in plain english probably makes a bit more sense, but regardless, I'm sure a list of a bunch of abstract properties is still a bit confusing.
 So, I'll give some examples.

 As mentioned above, an example of a field is the real numbers, $$ \mathbb{R} $$.
-You have probably seen properties 1, 2, 5, 6, and 7 before.
+You have probably seen properties **1**, **2**, **5**, **6**, and **7** before.
 The additive and multiplicative identity elements are $$ 0 $$ and $$ 1 $$
 respectively, and the additive inverse of a real number $$ x $$ is $$ -x $$.

-For property 9, the multiplicative inverse of $$ x $$ is $$ x^{-1} $$, which is equal to
+For property **9**, the multiplicative inverse of $$ x $$ is $$ x^{-1} $$, which is equal to
 $$ \frac{1}{x} $$.
 So, $$ x \times x^{-1} = x \times \frac{1}{x} = x \div x $$ !
 This is
 obviously equal to $$ 1 $$!

 An example of a set of numbers that isn't a field is the integers, $$ \mathbb{Z} $$.
-The integers satisfy properties 1 to 8, but they don't satisfy property 9! the multiplicative inverse of an integer $$ x $$ is a rational number, $$ \frac{1}{x} $$, which is not in the integers for most values of $$ x $$ (but it is in the rationals, which do form a field!).
+The integers satisfy properties **1** to **8**, but they don't satisfy property **9**! the multiplicative inverse of an integer $$ x $$ is a rational number, $$ \frac{1}{x} $$, which is not in the integers for most values of $$ x $$ (but it is in the rationals, which do form a field!).

+## Applications

+Well, this is great, but it's not entirely obvious why this is useful.
+Well, as mentioned at the beginning of this post, field theory is often useful for developing methods of encryption.
+In the case of encryption, we want to be able to decrypt a message that we've encrypted.
+That is, we want to be able to _invert_ the encryption process.
+Well...if you recall properties **4** and **9** from above, operations in a field are invertible!

+Of course, the examples I gave are examples of fields with an non-finite number of elements in the set, which can cause problems for computers (since computers have a finite amount of space to work with).
+Of course, we can develop fields with a finite number of elements, but that's a discussion for another time!